jpaluska/heart_disease_prediction/README.md

 ## Model Interpretation

-SHAP (SHapley Additive exPlanations) values were used to interpret the final tuned SVM model.
+Feature importance was used to interpret the final tuned SVM model.
 This provided insights into which features were most important in predicting heart disease.

 ## Results